AnyLog-co/documentation/high availability.md

 Note:
 1) The value for the key ***cluster*** is the Cluster ID that identifies the cluster policy.
-2) All the data provided to the cluster will be hosted by the operator (as well as with the other operators that are associated with the cluster).
+2) All the data provided to the cluster will be hosted by the operator (as well as by all other operators that are associated with the cluster).

 ## Configuring an Operator Node
 The example below enables 3 processes on the Operator node: